Learn more about our history

 Today, our solutions do more than optimise the warehouse.
-We offer innovative and market-leading technology that manages transportation networks, order fulfillment, inventory optimisation. point of sale and store solutions.
+We offer innovative and market-leading technology that manages transportation networks, order fulfillment, inventory optimisation and point of sale and store solutions.
 All of our solutions are now available on our advanced cloud-native Manhattan Active® Platform, which is continuously adaptive, always current and seamlessly interconnected.
 For over 30 years, our solutions have changed with supply chain world needs, and our commitment to supply chain innovation has always been and will always remain constant.

 In Manhattan Beach, California, a start-up called Manhattan Associates Software develops a Pick Ticket Management System (PkMS), the precursor to its innovative Warehouse Management System technology.